axelerant/testimonials-widget/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Easily add social proofing to your website with Aihrus Testimonials.
+Easily add social proofing to your website with Testimonials Widget.
 List or slide reviews via functions, shortcodes, or widgets.

 == Description ==

-Aihrus Testimonials lets you randomly slide or list selected portfolios, quotes, reviews, or text with images or videos on your WordPress site.
+Testimonials Widget lets you randomly slide or list selected portfolios, quotes, reviews, or text with images or videos on your WordPress site.
 You can insert Testimonials content via shortcode, theme functions, or widgets with category and tag selections and having multiple display options such as random or specific ordering.
 Also, [Review schema](http://schema.org/Review) for improved search engine results is built-in.

-= Aihrus Testimonials is Beyond a Simple WordPress Testimonials Slider! =
+= Testimonials Widget is Beyond a Simple WordPress Testimonials Slider! =

 * Carousel, fade, and slide transitions
 * Filter slideshow content by WordPress' categories, tags, or post-ID